The Hero Two Doors Down by Jackie Robinson's Daughter, Sharon Robinson #ReadYourWorld

 4. GOOD CHARACTER

-I love that young readers are able to learn about Jackie Robinson’s character.
+Young readers are able to learn about Jackie Robinson’s character.
 They learn what makes Jackie a hero not just on the baseball field, but also off the baseball field.
 It’s a great lesson in humility and kindness.
 Although Jackie was a baseball legend, he was still approachable.
 He was kind, caring, and friendly.

 Young readers will be delighted to watch as Steve gets a chance to meet his hero.
 Most children have heroes whom they dream of one day meeting.
 While there's only a small chance that we will meet our heroes, this story is a reminder that anything is possible.